TheAbubakrAbu/Sabacc-Droid/README.md

 # Sabacc Droid - Discord Bot

-## Corellian Spike and Kessel Versions
+*Supports Corellian Spike and Kessel Sabacc*

 Welcome to the **Sabacc Droid**!
 This project brings the classic Star Wars card game Sabacc to life with two exciting versions: